Starnodes2024/ComfyUI_StarNodes/README.md

 This helps when ollama models are not show up in the list.

 ## Install:
+Just search for Starnodes in ComfyUI Manager

+Manual install:
 1. Open CMD within your custom nodes folder
 2. Type: git clone https://github.com/Starnodes2024/ComfyUI_StarNodes
 3. Restart ComfyUI

 You will find the Nodes under "Starnodes" or search for "star"